PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Nisoli, Cristiano.
 "Nano-Ising."
 New Journal of Physics 18.2 (2016): 021007.

-Wetting:
+6-Wetting:
 * Wu, X-T., D. B. Abraham, and Joseph O. Indekeu.
 "Apparent first-order wetting and anomalous scaling in the two-dimensional Ising model."
 Physical review letters 116.4 (2016): 046101.
 * Binder, K., and D. P. Landau.
 "Wetting and layering in the nearest-neighbor simple-cubic Ising lattice: A Monte Carlo investigation."
 Physical Review B 37.4 (1988): 1745.
 * Lukas, D., E. Glazyrina, and N. Pan.
 "Computer simulation of liquid wetting dynamics in fiber structures using the Ising model."
 Journal of the Textile Institute 88.2 (1997): 149-161.

-Casimir effects
+7-Casimir effects
 * Machta, Benjamin B., Sarah L. Veatch, and James P. Sethna.
 "Critical Casimir forces in cellular membranes."
 Physical review letters 109.13 (2012): 138101.
 * Fukuto, Masafumi, Yohko F. Yano, and Peter S. Pershan.
 "Critical Casimir effect in three-dimensional Ising systems: measurements on binary wetting films."
 Physical review letters 94.13 (2005): 135702.
 * Abraham, Douglas B., and Anna Maciołek.
 "Surface states and the Casimir interaction in the Ising model."
 EPL (Europhysics Letters) 101.2 (2013): 20006.

-Geophysics:
+8-Geophysics:
 * Mariani, M. C., et al. "Ising type models applied to Geophysics and high frequency market data."
 Physica A: Statistical Mechanics and its Applications 390.23 (2011): 4396-4402.

-Models inspired by the Ising model
+9-Models inspired by the Ising model
 * Sznajd social model: Sznajd-Weron, Katarzyna, and Jozef Sznajd.
 "Opinion evolution in closed community."
 International Journal of Modern Physics C 11.06 (2000): 1157-1165.
 * Hopfield neural model: Hopfield, John J. "Neural networks and physical systems with emergent collective computational abilities."
 Proceedings of the national academy of sciences 79.8 (1982): 2554-2558.
 * Majority-vote model: de Oliveira, Mário J. "Isotropic majority-vote model on a square lattice."
 Journal of Statistical Physics 66.1-2 (1992): 273-281.
 * Glauber Model: Glauber, Roy J. "Time‐dependent statistics of the Ising model."
 Journal of mathematical physics 4.2 (1963): 294-307.

-History of the model:
+10-History of the model:
 * Brush, Stephen G. "History of the Lenz-Ising model."
 Reviews of modern physics 39.4 (1967): 883.
 * Niss, Martin.
 "History of the Lenz-Ising model 1920–1950: from ferromagnetic to cooperative phenomena."
 Archive for history of exact sciences 59.3 (2005): 267-318.